 To give an idea of a possible long-term perspective, the degree of cognition addressed by our architecture can be the topic of future research.
 We restricted the scope of the cognition to typical I4.0 use cases, see Definition 1.
-An extension of the cognitive capabilities to detect restrictions (e.g., introduced by the provided algorithms or the limited available resources) independently and learn how to deal with them autonomously would be the next step towards a self-aware system.
+An extension of the cognitive capabilities to detect restrictions (e.g., introduced by the provided algorithms or the limited available resources) independently and to learn how to deal with them autonomously would be the next step towards a self-aware system.

-Funding Open Access funding enabled and organized by Projekt DEAL.
-The work was supported by the German Federal Ministry of Education and Research (BMBF) under the project "KOARCH" (funding code: 13FH007IA6 and 13FH007IB6).
+Acknowledgements The work was supported by the German Federal Ministry of Education and Research (BMBF) under the project "KOARCH" (funding code: 13FH007IA6 and 13FH007IB6).